 Customers have trusted us with their paper perforation needs since 1997.
 Perforated Paper is a leader in the online perforated paper industry.
 We offer an easy to use website, competitive pricing and consistently high quality.
-If you are a new customer, please consider having us perforate paper for your tickets, business forms, labels, etc. If you are a returning customer please notice our new Custom Configuration Tool, which allows you to create nearly any configuration to your exact specifications.
+Consider having us perforate paper for your tickets, business forms, labels, certificates, business forms, etc. We also have a Custom Configuration Tool, which allows you to create nearly any configuration to your exact specifications.

 We have two locations.
 Our production facility is in Harlowton, Montana and our software development, marketing, and corporate offices are in Bozeman, Montana.
 Both locations are close to world class recreation in the beautiful Rocky Mountains.
 If you are interested in working at our company please write us at email@example.com.